fedonman/afdemp-coding-bootcamp-csharp/Week 02/Exercises.md

 # C\# - Week 2

+## Exercise *Library*
+You have the following relations between entities:
++ There is a Library that has a collection of Books
++ Each Book has an Author
++ The Library is operated by a Librarian
++ The user can make request regarding authors and book availability only by asking the Librarian.
+No direct contact to the other entities should be attempted!
++ For all of the following classes create the getter and setter methods for interacting with their fields

+## Exercise *Subsequence*
+Write a  method that finds the longest subsequence of equal numbers in a given List<int> and returns the result as new List<int>.
+Write a program to test whether the method works correctly.
+Implement the method
+1. as a static method of a static class Utilities
+2. as an extension method of the List<int>

 ## Exercise *Fraction*
 Define a class Fraction, which contains information about the rational fraction (e.g. 1/4).
 Define the appropriate fields, properties and constructors.
 Also define a property of type *decimal* to return the decimal value of the fraction (e.g. 0.25).
 Define a static method Parse() to create a fraction from a string.
 Write a function to cancel the fraction. (e.g. 10/15 is cancelled to 2/3).